JerryI/wl-marching-cubes/README.md

 # Realtime Marching cubes for Wolfram Language
-*Implemented in pure C and LibraryLink, aimed to be crossplatform*
+*A mediocre implementation in pure C and LibraryLink, aimed to be crossplatform*

 **Alpha version**